sujaykumaran-ps/webservice/README.md

 ## Description:

-This is a simple Node.js Application, which returns 200 status code when the '/healthz' URL is called.
+The application returns 200 status code when the '/healthz' URL is called.
+The user can Sign up with their details using the '/v1/user' endpoint.
+Authenticated Users can view and Update their account information using 'v1/user/self' Endpoint.

 ## Instructions to Run the Application: